-Apart from that, we will also cover real-world uses for blockchain technology that is aimed towards people who are not from technical background.
-Overall, this post will be a complete guide for learning about the use-cases for blockchain technology.
+Apart from that, we will also cover real world uses for blockchain technology that is aimed at people who are not from a technical background.
+Overall, this post will be a complete guide for learning about the use cases for blockchain technology.

 But before we do so, we need to learn about Blockchain technology.
 Let’s get started.

 Build your identity as a certified blockchain expert with 101 Blockchains’ Blockchain Certifications designed to provide enhanced career prospects.